-Having freelanced for five years in Germany, Gordon was appointed as Artistic Director of The Australian Voices in 2009.
+Also known for his work as a choral conductor and composer, Gordon took over in 2009 as Artistic Director of one of Australia’s foremost vocal ensembles, The Australian Voices (TAV).
+Gordon has led TAV in its mission of commissioning innovative music by Australian composers.
 Of their 2013 concert in New York City, the New York Times wrote "... it was as if the gates of heaven had opened."
 They have released albums with Warner Classics (2013) and ABC Classics (2016) as well as a songbook with Edition Peters (2013).
-Gordon's choral opera MOON (2011) toured Australia, Germany and to the Edinburgh Fringe and was named by The Herald Scotland as “one of the outstanding musical surprises of Fringe 2012.”
-In 2014 they made international headlines with the commission and subsequent video of Rob Davidson's 'Not Now, Not Ever!' – a musicalisation of former PM Julia Gillard’s famous ‘misogyny’ speech.
-Under a more cheeky guise, Gordon and The Australian Voices have reassembled the contributions of unwitting collaborators.
-His 'Tra$h Ma$h' (2012) reassembles fleeting grabs from pop songs.
-'Toy Story 3 = Awesome!'
-(2011) – sets a stream of inane consciousness from his own Facebook news feed.
-His choral setting of a BuzzFeed article 'The 9 Cutest Things That Ever Happened' (2013) has been viewed on YouTube over one million times.
+Gordon's choral opera 'MOON' (2011) toured with TAV to Australia, Germany and to the Edinburgh Fringe and was named by The Herald Scotland as “one of the outstanding musical surprises of Fringe 2012.”
+In 2014 TAV made international headlines with their set of videos of musicalisations by composer Rob Davidson of political speeches, including 'Not Now, Not Ever!' – based on former PM Julia Gillard’s oft-quoted ‘misogyny’ speech.

-Originally from Newcastle, Gordon studied at the University of Newcastle (2000-4) under esteemed composer Nigel Butterley.
+Originally from Newcastle, Gordon studied at the University of Newcastle Conservatorium (2000-4) under esteemed composer Nigel Butterley.
 He is a represented composer at the Australian Music Centre.

 Download hi-res press shots here.